janeczku/my-rancher-catalog/templates/dnsimple/2/README.md

 ##### Limitation when running the service on multiple Rancher servers

-When running multiple instances of the External DNS service configured to use the same domain name, then only one of them can run in the "Default" environment of a Rancher server instance.
+When running multiple instances of the External DNS service configured to use the **same** domain name, then only one of them can run in the "Default" environment of a Rancher server instance.

 ##### Custom DNS name template

-By default DNS entries are named '<service>.<stack>.<environment>.<domain>'.
+By default DNS entries are named `<service>.<stack>.<environment>.<domain>`.
 You can specify a custom name template used to construct the subdomain part (left of the domain/zone name) of the DNS records.
 The following placeholders are supported:

 * `%{{service_name}}`